shivammathur/setup-php/README.md

 - Tools `prestissimo` and `composer-prefetcher` will be skipped unless `composer:v1` is also specified in tools input.
 It is recommended to drop `prestissimo` and use `composer v2`.

-- By default, expect `composer` tools which cannot be set up gracefully leave an error message in the logs, the execution is not interrupted.
+- By default, except `composer` tools which cannot be set up gracefully leave an error message in the logs, the execution is not interrupted.
 To change this behaviour you can set `fail-fast` flag to `true`.

 ```yaml
 - name: Setup PHP with fail-fast